menu

 One of the nice things about Stony Brook is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-In Stony Brook, a lot of people use the train to get to work every day though Stony Brook is a relatively small town.
-Those that ride the train are primarily traveling out of town to good jobs in other cities.
+Despite being a small town, Stony Brook has a lot of people using the train to get to and from work every day.
+Most of these people on the train are using it to get to good jobs in other cities.

 Stony Brook is a very ethnically-diverse town.
 The people who call Stony Brook home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stony Brook residents report their race to be White, followed by Asian.
-Important ancestries of people in Stony Brook include Italian, Irish, German, Polish, and English.
+Important ancestries of people in Stony Brook include Italian, Irish, German, English, and Polish.

 The most common language spoken in Stony Brook is English.
 Other important languages spoken here include Chinese and Spanish.